GenAI Concepts

 Large language models (LLMs)

-Large language models are data transformation systems.
-They are trained with large numbers of *parameters.
-When a user inputs a prompt, the model will generate text content in response.
+Large language models (LLMs) are data transformation systems.
+They are trained with large numbers of parameters, which are numerical values that developers adjust to shape the inputs and outputs of AI models.
+When a user inputs a prompt, the model generates text content in response.

-LLMs are trained on extremely large datasets sourcing data from websites, blogs, forums, and news articles etc. They contain millions or billions of parameters.
-While GPT-1 contains 117 millions parameters, GPT-2 contains 1.5 billion parameters, and GPT-3 contains 175 billion parameters.
-Increased parameters often lead to more complex models that can handle more complicated tasks and generate nuanced text.
+LLMs are trained on extremely large datasets sourced from websites, blogs, forums and news articles etc. They contain millions or billions of parameters.
+In the case of OpenAI’s generative pre-trained transformer (GPT) models, the first large language model GPT-1 contains 117 millions parameters, GPT-2 contains 1.5 billion parameters and GPT-3 contains 175 billion parameters.
+Increased parameters often lead to more complex models that can handle more complicated tasks and generate more nuanced text.

-Users interact with the GPT model through interfaces like ChatGPT.
+Users interact with GPT models through interfaces like ChatGPT.
 This feedback loop allows the model to continuously learn and improve over time based on user feedback.

 • xAI’s Grok

-• Meta’s LLaMA family of open source models
+• Meta’s Llama (Large Language Model Meta AI) family of open source models

 • Antropic’s Claude models